gabrielamgelo/ADCC-Data-Visualization/README.md

 • adcc_historical_data.csv: The dataset used.

-• notebook.ipynb: A jupyter notebook containing the analysis
+• notebook.ipynb: A jupyter notebook containing the full analysis.

 # OVERVIEW: